Private, specialized somatic trauma therapy for adults in NY & MD

 • Specialized Trauma Therapy

 Some clients come for regular, long-term therapy.
-Others work with me more short-term or alongside an existing therapist, focusing on specific goals such as trauma processing, nervous system regulation, or reconnecting with themselves through somatic and expressive (art-based) therapy.
+Others work with me alongside an existing therapist, focusing on specific goals such as trauma processing, nervous system regulation, or reconnecting with themselves through somatic and expressive (art-based) therapy.

 For those already in talk therapy, I provide specialized, adjunctive sessions that use body-based and non-verbal approaches to support areas that can be difficult to reach through words alone.